Hybrid Quantum Error Correction and Mitigation by Purification: Purification quantum error suppression

 \subsection{Purifying quantum circuits}

-Up to this point, we have not considered the algorithmic part of the purification $ U $ in Fig. \ref{diag:main_use_case}(a).
-With the binary tree structure, since each round of purification occurs simultaneously, it is trivial to incorporate a quantum algorithm within the purification structure.
-As shown, interleaving the unitaries that compose the quantum algorithm makes parallel updates to the copies as
+Up to this point, we have not considered the algorithmic part of the purification circuit, represented by the unitary blocks in Fig.~\ref{diag:main_use_case}(a).
+The recursive SWAP-test construction is naturally compatible with unitary evolution applied identically to all live copies.
+If a unitary block $U_n$ is applied in parallel to each copy before a SWAP layer, then each input state is updated as

-Since the copies are rotated bilaterally, the state entering each SWAP purification is $ \rho' \otimes \rho' $, and the results of the previous section still hold, up to a redefinition of $ \rho \rightarrow \rho' $.
-The final resulting state is a purified version of the circuit output state $ U \rho U^\dagger $.
-In this way, we may interleave the quantum algorithm into the purification circuit, in a similar way to QEC.